Look below for an overview of the HoustonISD Magnet Programs and how to apply!

 - It only takes 10 minutes to complete… but deciding on which schools to apply to can take longer.
 There are a lot of open houses and school tours that help you decide.

 - Your favorite school is likely the favorite school of hundreds of other families.
-To see the popularity of the HISD programs, go HERE.
+You will likely want to apply for several schools.

 - When HISD contacts parents of the outcome of the applications, all applications ranked below the top choice will be dropped automatically.
 Any programs you are wait listed that rank above the highest accepted choice, remain active.
 See the example HERE.

 - New a few years ago: Pre-K Enrollment address exception transfers will not be renewed for students who will be five years of age on or before September 1, 2022.
 Therefore, any students offered a seat at a magnet campus for prekindergarten grade levels must reapply for a magnet seat to remain at the magnet campus for their kindergarten school year.